How Can You Provide Content to ScheduleU?

-If you are interested in developing guest content on the topic of Total Task Scheduling, here are some guidelines for different channels.
+If you are interested in developing guest content on the topic of time blocking, here are some guidelines for different channels.

 Post on the Main Website – www.ScheduleU.org

 The two primary criteria for accepting new content of all kinds are as follows:

 - The ideas expressed must be more than a rehash of ideas already presented on this site.
 In this case, it pays to read the content already published and to complete A Course in Scheduling in its entirety.
 Given the unique nature of the topic, it takes a bit of work to come up with a new angle, but it does pay off in terms of readership and brand building.